Insality/detiled_nodejs/README.md

 ### Generate tilesets

 `node generate_tilesets.js {assets_folder} {output_folder}`
-If in output folder exists file *tilesets.db*, is will be loaded.
 Tool should be called from game.project folder
 Output folder can be use separatly in Tiles (for example by your level designers)